-Investments for the fund may be undertaken in jurisdictions in which German law does not apply, or where, in the case of disputes, the place of jurisdiction is outside Germany.
-Any resulting rights and obligations of the Company for the account of the fund may differ from those in Germany to the detriment of the fund or the investor.
-Political or legal developments, including changes to the legal framework in these jurisdictions, may not be detected by the Company, or may be detected too late, or they may lead to restrictions in terms of acquirable assets or assets that have already been acquired.
-These consequences can also arise when the legal framework for the Company and/or the administration of the fund in Germany changes.
+Investments for the master fund may be undertaken in jurisdictions in which the law of the fund domicile does not apply, or where, in the case of disputes, the place of jurisdiction is outside of the fund domicile.
+Any resulting rights and obligations of the master fund may differ from those in the fund domicile to the detriment of the master fund and of the investor.
+Political or legal developments, including changes to the legal framework in these jurisdictions, may not be detected by the master fund, or may be detected too late, or they may lead to restrictions in terms of acquirable assets or assets that have already been acquired.
+These consequences can also arise when the legal framework for the Company and/or the management of the master fund in the fund domicile changes.